 Does “written consent” have to be collected on paper?

 No. In recent years, the U.S. Department of Education has clarified that an electronic signature may substitute for a written one.
 In order to qualify as an electronic signature, appropriate authentication must occur.
 MCU’s access account satisfies the requirements for an electronic signature.
 Since students must log in to MCU’s e-mail system using their unique MCU log-in, an e-mail note from a student within the MCU messaging system satisfies FERPA’s written consent requirement.
-However because security measures for other e-mail systems are not as strict, an e-mail received from a Gmail, Yahoo mail, or AOL mail account, for example, would NOT qualify as written consent.

 Are there any conditions under which student education records may be disclosed without the student’s consent?